nevetto/Stroke_predictions/README.md

 Working on model training

 # Framework
-react.js for the frontend and django for the backend.
+react.js with JWT authentiation for the frontend and django for the backend.

 # Observation: